Jean-Marie Ragon

-Jean-Marie Ragon de Bettignies (born 25 February 1781 at Bray-sur-Seine, died 1862 at Bruges) was a Freemason, author and editor.
+Jean-Marie Ragon de Bettignies (born 25 February 1781 at Bray-sur-Seine, died 1862 at Bruges) was a French Freemason, author and editor.

 Biography

 Jean-Marie Ragon was born at Bray-sur-Seine.
 His father worked as a notary.
 He was initiated into Freemasonry in 1804 at Bruges where his duties as paymaster in the imperial administration had led him.
 He worked as a member of a team charged with the critical examination of dictionaries for the Journal Grammatical and published a method of reading.
 He was also the editor of the first French Masonic revue, Hermes.